-Since joining the Northern office in early 2015, Fearnley has driven the optimisation of the MCNPX simulations through research into variance reduction and effects of physics options.
-Other roles include using MCNPX to investigate radiation fields, provide models for shielding designs and advise on output data handling.
+Since joining the Northern office in early 2015, Fearnley has driven the optimisation of the MCNP6 simulations through research into variance reduction and effects of physics options.
+Other roles include using MCNP6 to investigate radiation fields, provide models for shielding designs and advise on output data handling.

 Throughout a Physics with Medical Physics degree at The University of Sheffield, Fearnley immersed himself in computing based projects.
 Here he gained knowledge of Radiation Physics while developing a keen understanding of designing and creating applications for use in scientific environments.

 The final year project was to develop a learning tool for trainee radiologists: working with Radiation specialists to produce an accurate virtual environment for the students to safely experiment with the trade off between image quality and dose.

 Fearnley developed a web application to assist with a service provided by Imaging Physics and Radiation Safety Department in Newcastle Upon Tyne before joining Aurora.

 - University Tessella Award 2013 for software-based learning tool for trainee radiologists.

 - University of Sheffield Medical Physics Award 2012.